mramitkb/40-Days-of-JavaScript/Day-12/README.md

 #### Explanation 6:

 Object.keys(): Object.keys() will give us `an Array of Keys` from an object.
 There we will get all the keys from the object in an Array.
 On the other hand,

-    Object.entries(): Object.entries() will give us `All the key-values in different Arrays` from an Object
+Object.entries(): Object.entries() will give us `All the key-values in different Arrays` from an Object.